Scaramouche (Milhaud): Composition and publishing

 In 1937, the French pianist Marguerite Long asked Milhaud to compose a piano duo for two of her students (Marcelle Meyer and Ida Jankelevitch) to play at the Exposition internationale des arts et des techniques dans la vie moderne.
-In response, Milhaud composed Scaramouche.
+In response, Milhaud arranged Scaramouche, which was yet an unperformed piece written for the alto saxophone and piano.
 Although it largely used music that Milhaud had composed previously, composing the suite did not come easy to him.

 Scaramouche was published by Milhaud's friend, the printer Raymond Deiss, who requested to do so.
 Milhaud attempted to deter Deiss from publishing the suite, assuming that the music would not sell and prove a wasted investment—at the time printed sheet music was proving unpopular.
 Deiss refused to be dissuaded by Milhaud and proceeded to print the first edition.

 Milhaud wrote about Scaramouche's publishing in his autobiography, Ma vie heureuse (My Happy Life):

 At once publisher Deiss offered to publish it.
 I advised him against it, saying that no one would want to buy it.
 But he was an original character who only published works that he liked.
 He happened to like Scaramouche and insisted on having his way.
 In the event he was right, for while sales of printed music were everywhere encountering difficulties, several printings were made.

 Milhaud recorded that Diess took a special delight in telling him, "The Americans are asking for 500 copies and 1000 are being asked for elsewhere".
 After his immigration to America during World War II, Milhaud had Scaramouche republished in the United States.